 Next week, I’m giving a free webcast for Redgate on DevOps fundamentals.
 DevOps is something I am a big proponent of for database administrators, developers, and company leaders.
-The webcast will be held on Wednesday, Jan 23 at 8 am Pacific / 11 am Eastern.

 I’ll share a lot of information in the talk.
 As a preview, here are three points which are often the source of misunderstandings: